microsoft/microsoft-ui-xaml-specs/active/ImageIcon/ImageIconSpec.md

 ## Open Questions

 - Should ICOs be supported in the future?
-- Should he ShowAsMonochrome property be added in the future?
+- Should the ShowAsMonochrome property be added in the future?
 This is somehing that was added because of a design requirement back when BitmapIcon was first designed but it is no longer a hard design requirement.